GoaDane/exquisite-corpse/README.md

 Once he arrived in Anderlecht, he realized that the inhabitants of this region had a strange admiration for a god called "Football".
 A strange sport played with a ball followed by two teams of 11 peoples.
 They must coordinate to gather and then put the ball in the adversarie's goal.
 Each time they do that they get more point.
-But no explanations can explain this cult
+But no explanations can explain this cult.

+Football players were considered as gods.
+They couldn't go in the streets without being jumped on by hundreds of people.
+It was really sad for them to not be able to be free.
+Hopefully, they had beers and fries to be more happy.
+And money, a lot of money.
+Money money money money $$$$$$$$.